rocket-pool/RPIPs/tokenomics-explainers/002-rework-intro.md

 {%if cPrev %}<a href="{{cPrev.url|relative_url}}">Previous - {{cPrev.title}}</a>{%else%}<span>Previous</span>{% endif %}
 {%if cNext %}<a href="{{cNext.url|relative_url}}">Next - {{cNext.title}}</a>{%else%}<span>Next</span>{% endif %}
 </div>

-## Introduction

-Now that we've seen some of the limitations of the original tokenomics structure, let's take a high-level look at how the tokenomics rework addresses these limitations.

 ## Items that directly address tokenomics issues